channel open v4.1.0 AI agent harnesses tested end-to-end

 the setup instructions for this computer.
 Install agent-bridge, run

-the setup command, and install the Claude Code plugin.
-Do everything
+the setup command, and install the appropriate channel plugin for

-After the agents finish installing, photograph the pairing screen on one machine and send the photo to Claude on the other.
+After the agents finish installing, photograph the pairing screen on one machine and send the photo to the agent on the other.
 That’s the pair step; the agents handle the rest.

 02 / Why